westermo/querierd/README.md

 =====================
 [![License Badge][]][License] [![GitHub Status][]][GitHub] [![Coverity Status][]][Coverity Scan]

 This daemon is a querier helper for the Linux bridge.
-Currently only IGMP is supported, support for initiating MLD queries is planned.
+Currently IGMP (IPv4) is supported, MLD (IPv6) querier support is planned.

 Basic IPC support available: